omrijsharon/enhanced-sharpened-cosine-similarity/README.md

 Inspired from [Canny Edge Detector](https://docs.opencv.org/4.x/da/d22/tutorial_py_canny.html) where a gaussian blur is applied first and the edge detection filter later- I took two different approaches:

 1. Chain a convolution layer and an SCS layer:
     i.
-Filter the image with a conv2d layer.
+Filter the image with a conv2d layer. ii.
-            ii.
 Substract the the original image from the filtered image (hopfully to lower the values of the low frequency areas). iii.
 Apply the SCS layer on the output from 1.b.
+2. sda

 2. Chain a (fully differentiable) High-Pass Filter (HPF) and an SCS layer- one after the other.
 - The HPF layer is made of a gaussian blue layer and the output is the difference between the blured image and the original.